BaderLab/EnrichmentMap_docs/Properties.rst

    :align: right

-EnrichmentMap has some semi-hidden properties than can be used to customize the behaviour of the app.
+EnrichmentMap has some semi-hidden properties than can be used to customize the behavior of the App.

-To manually edit these properties go to the cytoscape main menu and select **Edit > Preferences > Properties...**.
+To manually edit these properties go to the Cytoscape main menu and select **Edit > Preferences > Properties...**.
 Then select **org.baderlab.enrichmentmap** in the *Cytoscape Preferences Editor*.